HPE-Haven-OnDemand/havenondemand-android/README.md

 *Parameter:*

-* `jobID`: the job ID returned from a Haven OnDemand API upon an asynchronous call.
+* `jobID` is the job ID returned from a Haven OnDemand API upon an asynchronous call.

 *Response:*